 Those wishing to receive the Lord’s Supper will be invited to socially-distance by family group (six feet apart) in a continual line from the outside aisle to the front of the chancel.

-The consecrated bread will be placed in the hand only (not orally given) at this time and the consecrated wine will be available in both the individual cups and the common cup.
-The Centers for Disease Control and other clinical studies concluded that the risk of spreading disease cannot be excluded but is extremely low. (https://www.ntnl.org/wp-content/uploads/2014/07/Common-Cup-CDC.pdf)
+The consecrated bread may be orally given and the consecrated wine will be available in both the individual cups and the common cup.
+The Centers for Disease Control and other clinical studies concluded that the risk of spreading disease is extremely low. (https://www.ntnl.org/wp-content/uploads/2014/07/Common-Cup-CDC.pdf)

-Those not confirmed in the LCMS but wishing to receive a blessing may come forward with arms crossed but will the sign of the cross will not be made on their forehead.
+Those not confirmed in the LCMS but wishing to receive a blessing may come forward with arms crossed.

 In addition to offering public worship services: 1.
 We will continue to offer recorded services.
 2. We will continue to offer family communion services by appointment.
 3. You are encouraged to continue to develop and strengthen your personal devotional and prayer life and that of your immediate household using online, TV, and print resources.
 4. Please continue to pray for one another, for our congregation, and for your pastor.
 5. Please also pray for our governor, our medical personnel, and for our community.